WilliamJardim/MLP/README.md

 # CREDITS / REFERENCES
 **Jason Brownlee, How to Code a Neural Network with Backpropagation In Python (from scratch), Machine Learning Mastery, Available from https://machinelearningmastery.com/implement-backpropagation-algorithm-scratch-python/, accessed April 15th, 2024.**

-I also put the credits in the CREDITS file, [Read CREDITS.md](./CREDITS.md)

 # Description
 I wrote the functions in JavaScript.
 This project is inspired in Jason Brownlee's code.